-This study aimed at analyzing the length-weight relationship and the condition factor of Periophthalamus barbarus originating from Iko estuary, Niger Delta Region, Nigeria.
-This study was conducted for six months, from December, 2021 to May, 2022.
-It employed a purposive Sampling technique.
-The sampling of P. barbarus was carried out using locally fabricated traps and manual capturing.
-180 Fish of P. barbarus were captured during the study.
-The length size of males ranged from 2.50 – 14.70cm and weight range from 2.50-25.3g, while the length of females ranged from 6.
+This study aimed at analyzing the length-weight relationship and the condition factor of Periophthalamus barbarus caught from Iko estuary, Niger Delta Region, Nigeria.
+This study was conducted for a period of six months, December, 2021 to May, 2022..
+The sampling of P. barbarus was carried out monthly or bi-monthly using locally fabricated traps and manual capturing(basket or hand picking).
+180 Fish samples of P. barbarus were captured during the study.
+Morphormetric measuremnt were taken for the length size of males,which ranged from 2.50 – 14.70cm and weight range from 2.50-25.3g, while the length of females ranged from 6.
 50 - 14.
-20cm and weight ranged from 2.10-23.60g.
+20cm and weight ranged from 2.10-23.60g respectively.
 The result indicated that the length- weight relationship of P. barbarus males attained W=0.0115L2.5655, while females attained W=0.0245L2.642.
 The length and weight relationship P. barbarus indicated negative allometric for both sexes (b<3).
 The condition factor value of P. barbarus for males and females ranged from 0.799 to 1.043 and 0.815 to 1.019 respectively.

-Keywords: Gobiidae, ecological system, growth pattern assessment, negative allometric.
+Keywords: Gobiidae, ecological system, length-weight relationship, negative allometric.

 1.0 Introduction: